 by a legal practitioner.

-(2) An organisation or association shall be deemed to have appeared in person if it is represented by its secretary or by any officer of the organisation or association.
+(2) An organisation or association is taken to have appeared in person if it is represented by its secretary or by any officer of the organisation or association.

 (3) A person or body appearing by a legal practitioner or agent is bound by the acts of that legal practitioner or agent.